 We’ve found a collection of homemade make-ahead mixes that you’ll love.
-Spend an afternoon and stock your pantry with make-ahead mixes that will save time and money.
-Plus, you control the ingredients so it’s a win all around!
+Spend an afternoon and make your own mixes for your pantry that will save time and money.
+Plus, you control the ingredients.
+Cooking from scratch has never been easier.

-In days past, when our grandmother wanted to make a cake she would make it from scratch with all the natural ingredients that were always stocked in her pantry.
-The ability to purchase a box of cornbread, pancake, or brownie mix is a modern convenience that many have adapted because it is quick.
+In days past, when our grandmother wanted to make a cake she would bake it from scratch with all the natural ingredients that were always stocked in her pantry.
+Today, we have ability to purchase a box of cornbread, pancake, or brownie mix in a convenient box.

 Pancake Make-ahead Mix